wethinkagile/console-paint/README.md

 	10 Tests passed.

 Also, in `methods.py`:<br>
-`testDrawFourNeighbour()` remaining because of testing of global 'pixels'. (which can't be returned from recursive function for testing purposes)
+`testDrawFourNeighbour()` remaining because of testing of global `pixels`. (which can't be returned from recursive function for testing purposes)

 ## Design-Decisions and Trade-Offs

 - Decided against nCurses or gnuPlot because of requirement to not use a library
 - Emphasised on self-explanatory Code and helpful UX/UI
-- DRY is not fully followed, since there wasn't enough time.
-The possibly introduced technical debt should be managed soon in order to scale-up.
 - 1 remaining test in methods.py
+- Lines and Rectangles can be drawn upon canvas border, this may be unwanted, but spared me some input checks.

 ## ToDo's:

 - Re-Write as Class for cleaner testing
-- Then move 2 remaining Test to test.py
+- Then make unit tests more autonomous
 - Modularise further

 Questions and Feedback to nottinhill@ecomail.at.